OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

     7.  a third party to respond to requests relating to a criminal investigation or alleged or suspected illegal activity;
     8.  a third party, in order to enforce or defend our rights, or to address financial or reputational risks;
     9.  a rights holder in relation to an allegation of intellectual property  infringement or any other infringement. and
-    10.  other recipients where we are authorised or required by law to do so.
+    10.  other recipients where we are authorised or required by law, or requests by government, a court of law, or law enforcement authorities, to do so.

 **Where we transfer and/or store your personal information**